Evalutik/elanik-report-studio/README.md

 ## Project Overview

-Elanik Reporter is a desktop application designed to streamline the process of generating, viewing, and exporting detailed measurement reports.
+Elanik Report Studio is a desktop application designed to streamline the process of generating, viewing, and exporting detailed measurement reports.
 It leverages a modern JavaFX interface, stores data in a local SQLite database, and produces professional-quality reports in both PDF and HTML formats using FreeMarker templates and OpenHTMLToPDF.
 The application supports both English and Russian, making it suitable for international use.

 ---